Find Your Perfect Freshwater Or Saltwater Reel

 The drag system of your reel applies friction to the spool.
 This helps as you cast and while you are attempting to bait a fish, particularly larger species.

 - Older models traditionally have a fixed drag that cannot be adjusted.

-- Spring and pawl drag systems offer some adjustment and have a distinct clicking sound when line is pulled off the reel.
+- Spring and pawl drag systems for fly fishing offer some adjustment and have a distinct clicking sound when line is pulled off the reel.

 - Disc drag systems provide the smoothest type of drag.
-They are used in many modern fly reels.
+Many modern fly reels use disc drag systems.

 - Adjustable disc drags allow anglers to make fine adjustments to the level of drag pressure.

 - Spring and pawl, or “click and pawl” systems feature a spring that pushes the prawl into a gear on the reel spool to produce a drag.
 Spring and pawl is best for light fishing, when targeting panfish.